Nagoya University

 • General Selection

 The School tends to focus on science when selecting applicants during general selection.
-Applicants are required to take achievement tests administered by the university in national language (Japanese), mathematics, science, and foreign languages, in addition to the standardized university entrance examinations (five school subjects and seven courses).
+Applicants are required to take achievement tests administered by the university in national language (Japanese), mathematics, science, and foreign languages, in addition to the Common Test for University Admissions (five school subjects and seven courses).
 We comprehensively assess and select candidates on the basis of their foundational knowledge, comprehension, logical thinking skills, and adaptability.

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

 When selecting new students based on school recommendation, the School selects applicants who have a clear orientation toward the department in which they wish to study, a purpose of study with awareness of the future, and excellent academic performance and character.
-Applicants are assessed on the basis of their scores in the standardized university entrance examinations (five school subjects and seven courses) and their submitted documents.
+Applicants are assessed on the basis of their scores in the Common Test for University Admissions (five school subjects and seven courses) and their submitted documents.

 • Entrance Examinations for Privately Funded International Students